Yoshinofuji Naoya: Career

 Kusano again took home the jūryō championship in May 2025 with a final record of 13 wins.
 With the victory, Kusano became the fourth competitor since the Heisei era (since 1989) to win two consecutive tournaments after being promoted to jūryō for the first time, and was promoted to the top division for July.

 At the July 2025 tournament, Kusano defeated many rank-and-file opponents.
 He entered the final day tied for second place with Ukrainian Aonishiki, and one win behind tournament leader Kotoshōhō, but lost the following day to Takayasu.
-He became the runner-up in a five way tie with Aonishiki, Atamifuji, Ōnosato and Tamawashi, and also claimed the Fighting Spirit and Technique prizes.
+He became the runner-up in a five-way tie with Aonishiki, Atamifuji, Ōnosato and Tamawashi, and also claimed the Fighting Spirit and Technique prizes.

 In September Kusano won eight matches, extending his streak of winning records to nine tournaments.
 Upon the release of the November 2025 tournament rankings, Kusano changed his shikona, or ring name, to Yoshinofuji (義ノ富士).
 Stablemaster Isegahama (the 73rd yokozuna Terunofuji) commented on the name change, saying that the former Kusano insisted on using the kanji character (義, yoshi), while Isegahama wanted to keep the stable tradition of using (富士, fuji) in the ring name.
 Isegahama said that he wanted Yoshinofuji to live up to his new name, which embodies loyalty and compassion.

 Yoshinofuji collected his first kinboshi by defeating yokozuna Ōnosato at the November 2025 tournament.
+At the following tournament in January 2026 he defeated both yokozuna, Hōshōryū and Ōnosato.
+It marked the first time that a wrestler collected gold stars on consecutive days since Myōgiryū accomplished the feat in January 2020.

+Yoshinofuji's original tegata (handprint & signature) using the Kusano shikona.

 Personal life

 Yoshinofuji's hobby is visiting the sauna, his favorite food is sushi, his favorite musician is Shōgo Hamada, and his favorite manga is Detective Conan.
 Yoshinofuji is childhood friends with stablemate Kawazoe as they attended elementary school, junior high school, high school, and university together.

+In July 2026, Yoshinofuji's hometown was struck by the 2026 Kumamoto earthquake.
+Yoshinofuji, who was in the region visiting Uki, experienced the disaster firsthand.
+During the Japan Sumo Association's summer tour in Gifu he spoke to the press, after participating in the initial rescue efforts, about the partial destruction of his father's yakiniku restaurant and the family home.

 Fighting style

 Yoshinofuji is a yotsu-sumo wrestler who prefers grappling to pushing and thrusting techniques.
 He favors a migi-yotsu (left hand outside, right hand inside) position when gripping his opponent's mawashi.
 He won most of his bouts with a straightforward yorikiri (frontal force out).
 His second most common kimarite in oshidashi (frontal push out).

+During the January 2026 tournament in which Yoshinofuji beat both yokozuna competitors, chief judge Kokonoe (former ōzeki Chiyotaikai) noted that Yoshinofuji was a strong sumo wrestler, with a strong lower back, pulling power and muscle strength.